 Typically, pork belly is cured or smoked before being finely sliced to make bacon or pancetta.
 It can also be rolled and roasted or braised.
 You may also find it cut into steaks.
 Thanks to its crisp skin and soft, tender meat, it truly is a delicious and flavorful cut.

 Pork belly is a popular choice in many Eastern cuisines, although you’ll also find it’s a great BBQ staple.
-Pork belly has been somewhat in vogue during recent years and you may even see it on some high-end restaurant menus.
+It has been somewhat in vogue during recent years and you may even see it on some high-end restaurant menus.

-If you decide to cook pork belly at home yourself, be aware that it can be a little tricky to get right first time.
+If you decide to cook this pork cut at home yourself, be aware that it can be a little tricky to get right first time.